At UniHomes, your privacy is very important to us and we are committed to doing everything we can to protect any personal data you give to us.

 We may exchange your personal information if all, or substantially all, our assets are merged or acquired by a third party, or we expand or re-organise our business, in which case your personal information may form part of the transferred or merged assets or we may need to transfer your information to new entities or third parties through which our business will be carried out.

-We collect personal data about you through the Channels when you:
+We collect personal data about you when:

 If you fail to provide personal information